-We have audited the financial statements of NorthPoint Energy Solutions Inc. (the Corporation), which comprise the statement of financial position as at March 31, 2023, and the statements of income (loss), comprehensive income (loss), changes in equity and cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies (collectively referred to as the financial statements).
+We have audited the financial statements of NorthPoint Energy Solutions Inc. (the Corporation), which comprise the statement of financial position as at March 31, 2024, and the statements of income, comprehensive income, changes in equity and cash flows for the year then ended, and notes to the financial statements, including a summary of material accounting policies (collectively referred to as the financial statements).

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Corporation as at March 31, 2023, and its financial performance and its cash flows for the year then ended in accordance with International Financial Reporting Standards (IFRS).
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Corporation as at March 31, 2024, and its financial performance and its cash flows for the year then ended in accordance with International Financial Reporting Standards (IFRS).